liquidcarbon/puppy/README.md

 To start, you need only `curl`/`iwr`; pup and friends will handle the rest.

-The first command is the non-interactive installer.
+The first command installs Pixi, Pup, and Python.
-The second command creates alias "pup" in the current shell by sourcing the last line of the install script (do inspect the last line to ensure you trust it).
+The second command creates alias `pup` in the current shell by sourcing the last line of the install script (do inspect the last line to ensure you trust it).

 ### Linux